Jeremiah Chapter 30 Summary

 6. What does "that day" refer to in verse 8?
 Why do you think similar language is used for a different event from "that day" in verse 7?

 10. Will the people of Jeremiah's day fully understand these prophecies that God has made him write?
 When are the "latter days" (NASB) of verse 24?
-Even though Christians have the advantage of scripture, the Lord has intentionally left things, like the path of our life and the second coming of Jesus, in some amount of mystery (Mark 13:32-37).
+Even though Christians have the advantage of Scripture, the Lord has intentionally left things, like the path of our lives and the second coming of Jesus, in some amount of mystery (Mark 13:32-37).
 How do we better trust the Lord in times of uncertainty or waiting?

 Key Words/Phrase